kirushenski/gatsby-starter-vadyan/README.md

 🚨 I was trying my best to include testing best practices here.
 For example, Jest and Cypress assertions are extended with assertions from RTL and `user-event` module is used instead of simple `fireEvent`.
 You can read more about all of these techniques in [Kent C. Dodds blog](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library)

-🚨 Jest uses `jsdom` library internally.
-But in the last version this library started generating a lot of `Not implemented: window.computedStyle(elt, pseudoElt)` warnings (refer to [issue](https://github.com/jsdom/jsdom/issues/3025)), so i had to lock it to the previous version.
-When this will be solved we can remove it from `resolutions` field

 ### 🎨 Styling setup

 Starter includes Emotion as the main styling solution with Polished library which includes some useful CSS in JS helpers.